A Survey on Knowledge-Oriented Retrieval-Augmented Generation: Downstream Tasks and Applications

 \subsubsection{Legal}

-In the legal sector, RAG models are instrumental in navigating complex legal texts, supporting legal research, document drafting, and client consultations.
-For example, CBR-RAG combines Case-Based Reasoning with RAG to structure retrieval processes, enhancing legal question-answering quality by ensuring contextually relevant cases inform the LLM's outputs~\cite{wiratunga2024cbr}.
-LegalBench-RAG introduces a benchmark emphasizing precise retrieval within the legal domain, focusing on extracting highly relevant text to support accurate analysis and mitigate context window limitations~\cite{pipitone2024legalbench}.
+In the legal sector, RAG models help navigate complex legal texts, supporting legal research, document drafting, and client consultations.
+For example, CBR-RAG combines Case-Based Reasoning with RAG to structure retrieval processes, enhancing legal question-answering by ensuring contextually relevant cases inform the LLM's outputs~\cite{wiratunga2024cbr}.
+LegalBench-RAG introduces a benchmark emphasizing precise retrieval in the legal domain, focusing on extracting relevant text to support accurate analysis and mitigate context window limitations~\cite{pipitone2024legalbench}.
 Additionally, HyPA-RAG, a hybrid parameter-adaptive system, addresses challenges such as retrieval errors and outdated information by dynamically adjusting retrieval parameters, significantly improving response accuracy in high-stakes applications like policy interpretation~\cite{kalra2024hypa}.
+Furthermore, recent studies\cite{10.1145/3624918.3625321} have shown that the way legal case retrieval systems present results can substantially influence user decision-making, underscoring the importance of unbiased and transparent retrieval in sensitive domains like law.
 These implementations highlight how RAG models enhance efficiency, accuracy, and contextual relevance in legal research and documentation, ultimately enabling faster, more reliable legal services.